Updated January 29, 2019.

-It’s worth noting at the outset that all but three of the companies on this list have achieved rankings in Entrepreneur magazine’s Franchise 500 list, so these are all high-performing franchise opportunities that are growing.
+It’s worth noting at the outset that half of the companies on this list have achieved rankings in Entrepreneur magazine’s Franchise 500 list (although it’s also interesting to note that last year all but three made the list), so these are generally high-performing franchise opportunities.

 Another four are boutique fashion concepts offering upscale fashion that distinguish themselves by their unique offerings.
 Two additional companies on the list present more unique concepts, with one offering licensed sports apparel and the other offering personalized silver keepsake jewelry.

 Here are our picks for the top 10 apparel and accessories franchises of 2019:

 1. Plato’s Closet